ML Pipeline Templates: End-to-End Tutorial

 ├── training-latest <- Data volume (S3 bucket) where training data and model are stored workspace

-├── components <- Project components used to model training, or for test application ├── nbextentions <- Notebook extension libraries that implement common tasks
+├── components <- Project components used for pipeline steps such as training ├── nbextentions <- Notebook extension libraries that implement common tasks

 ├── 101-training.ipynb <- Wrapper Notebook for initial experimentation and fine tuning the model